 Where did you end up living in Italy?

-I started at the Università per Stranieri in Perugia to learn the Italian language, and then I went to the Accademia delle Belle Arti in Firenze.
+I started at the Università per Stranieri in Perugia to learn the Italian language, and then I went to the Accademia di Belle Arti in Firenze.
 It was beautiful.

 What is the first memory of Italy that you have?